Skills and Expertise

 Approach for delivering elegant, maintainable code that adds lasting value.

 1. On really huge projects it can be a little painful to use it due to a slow transpilation process, but in version 7.0 it will be the transpiler rewritten in Go.
-It will be MUCH faster and meanwhile TC39 is thinking about Type Anotations so who wants to live with JS should learn TS for sure :-) ↩︎
+It will be MUCH faster↩︎

-2. In a past interview, I was questioned on UI optimization using useCallback and useMemo.
-However, with the advent of the React Compiler, I now consider manual memoization management an obsolete architectural overhead. ↩︎
+2. With the advent of the React Compiler, I now consider manual memoization (useMemo/useCallback) an obsolete architectural overhead. ↩︎

-3. Material UI is a great library, but it needs to be used as it was designed.
-Any deviation from the Material Design manifesto leads to inconsistency and is relatively costly.
-For a robust interface with many components, performance can become an issue. ↩︎
+3. Material UI is a great library, but any deviation from the Material Design manifesto leads to inconsistency and is relatively costly. ↩︎

-4. I can deliver Node.js services, but I still believe JavaScript belongs where God intended: on the client side.
-The recurring NPM supply chain attacks only reinforce my caution regarding JS on the server ]:-) ↩︎
+4. I still believe JavaScript belongs where God intended: on the client side.
+NPM supply chain attacks only reinforce my caution. ↩︎